The California Highway Patrol remains committed in keeping the public safe

 You're driving down the freeway, and see a car weaving ahead of you.
 The driver clearly should be off the road - what do you do?
 First, stay far enough away to avoid danger.
 Second, either pull over or have your passenger call 9-1-1, let the dispatcher know your location, direction, and a description of the car.
 Help us keep the roads safe for everyone.

 The CHP's Workers' Compensation Fraud Section (WCFS) is a specialized team of criminal investigators that investigate allegations of workers. compensation fraud by departmental employees.
 We receive information from a variety of sources, including our toll-free Fraud Reporting Hotline (1-866-779-9237), as well as this website.
 (For non-CHP employees, please

 Report Out-of-State Registration Violators

-Did you know that the State of California loses millions of dollars a year in revenue from California residents who unlawfully register their vehicles in other states or countries?
-California residents with vehicles registered outside of the state don't contribute to the upkeep of the freeways and bridges they use - and California law permits only 20 days to complete the process of registering your vehicle.
+The State of California loses millions of dollars of revenue every year from California residents who neglect to register their vehicles in California.
+California residents with vehicles registered outside of the state don't contribute to the upkeep of the freeways and bridges they use.
+The Officers and senior volunteers within the California Highway Patrol Registration Enforcement and Guidance (CHP REG) Program are dedicated to assisting the public with California registration compliance.A California resident, for purposes of vehicle registration, is any person who manifests an intent to live or be located in this State on more than a temporary or transient basis.
+California law permits only 20 days to complete the process of registering your vehicle.